HISTORY OF NEW COVENANT ACADEMY

 As NCA has grown over the years, it has occupied the following locations: Cornerstone Word Church (Trivia note: 1981-1982 rent was $100 per month plus utilities and janitorial services), Elfindale, Calvary Temple Assemblies of God, Jefferson Avenue Baptist Church, Rolling Hills Baptist Church and Glendale Baptist Church.
 The Academy purchased its permanent home in 1995 on Cox Rd.

 New Covenant Academy currently occupies a 27-acre campus and houses the High School, Middle School, Intermediate School, Elementary School, Administrative Offices, and Gymnasium.
-Accredited with the Association of Christian Schools International and partnered with AdvancED a division of North Central Association Commission on Accreditation and School Improvement.
+Accredited with AdvancED a division of North Central Association Commission on Accreditation and School Improvement, and a member of the Association of Christian Schools International.
 New Covenant Academy students excel academically and exceed local and national averages on Stanford Achievement and ACT Testing.
 Programming includes a complete Liberal Studies Curriculum with a Christian World View.
 We offer Band, Choir, Art, Drama, Library, Physical Education, Spanish, Computer, and Business Classes for our co-curricular activities.
 Dual Enrollment courses with Missouri State University are offered to High School Students.
 New Covenant Academy also offers a competitive sports program including cheerleading, basketball, soccer, track and field, golf, and volleyball.